GillesRasigade/notes/collatz-conjecture/README.md

 > A _generator_ has **several** _children_ but a **single** _parent_.

-Does the following relation truth?
+Is the following relation truth?

 $$